Environmentally-friendly gardening: 10 top tips

 4. Make homes for wildlife

 You can give nature an extra helping hand by providing some man-made shelter.
 From bird boxes to bug hotels and hedgehog homes to bee hives, there are plenty of ways you can make your garden that little bit more comfortable for wildlife.
+Visit our online shop or have a go at making your own.

 5. Grow your own food